$30.60-$37.90 hourly / $5,303.44-$6,570.02 monthly / $63,641.28-$78,840.24 annual

 Performs animal care, crop production, agricultural facilities and equipment maintenance and repair, and instructional assistance duties related to the day-to-day operations of agricultural units that support an instructional program at Los Angeles Pierce College.

-Establishes routines and performs duties related to the care of livestock such as horses, cattle, sheep, goats, swine, poultry, burros, and llamas.
+Establishes routines and performs duties related to the care of livestock such as horses, cattle, sheep, goats, poultry, burros, and/or llamas.